Vang Vieng - River and Mountain View with cow.

 A jumbo in Luang Prabang, Laos.

-Although rental prices vary across the country, you can usually expect to pay $10-$15USD per day for motorcycle rental.
-Some rental shops might quote you as much as $50USD per day but you really don’t need to pay these exorbitant costs.
-Just walk away and head to another rental place, they are all over the place!
+Although rental prices vary across the country, you can usually expect to pay $6-8USD per day for motorcycle rental.
+Some rental shops might quote you as much as $50USD per day but you don’t need to pay these exorbitant costs.
+Just walk away and head to another rental place, they are everywhere!

 Thakhek Loop, Laos